ethereum/consensus-specs/specs/core/0_deposit-contract.md

 ## Vyper code

-The source for the Vyper contract lives in a [separate repository](https://github.com/ethereum/deposit_contract) at [https://github.com/ethereum/deposit_contract/blob/master/deposit_contract/contracts/validator_registration.v.py](https://github.com/ethereum/deposit_contract/blob/master/deposit_contract/contracts/validator_registration.v.py).
+The source for the Vyper contract lives [here](./../../deposit_contract/contracts/validator_registration.v.py).

 *Note*: To save ~10x on gas, this contract uses a somewhat unintuitive progressive Merkle root calculation algo that requires only O(log(n)) storage.
 See https://github.com/ethereum/research/blob/master/beacon_chain_impl/progressive_merkle_tree.py for an implementation of the same algo in Python tested for correctness.